Alta Hydroelectric Power Station

-Alta power station (Alta kraftverk) is a hydroelectric power station located on the Alta-Kautokeino River in Troms og Finnmark county, Norway.
+Alta power station (Alta kraftverk) is a hydroelectric power station located on the Alta-Kautokeino River in Finnmark county, Norway.
 The power station is located in Alta Municipality, just north of the border with Kautokeino Municipality.
 It is operated by Statkraft, a Norwegian state-owned electric company, and it opened in 1987.

-The station is located 40 km from the mouth of the Alta River, and it receives most of its water from the great Finnmarksvidda plateau.
+The station is located 40 km from the mouth of the Alta River, and receives most of its water from the great Finnmarksvidda plateau.
 Below the power station, the river has salmon, and is a good fishing river.
 The station consists of two generators, at 100 MW and 50 MW, respectively.
 The station utilises a 185 m fall from the dam at the end of the 18 km long reservoir Virdnejávri.
-From the 145 m tall Virdnejávr Dam to the end of the power station the river is dry for about 2 km.
+From the 145 m tall Virdnejávr Dam to the end of the power station, the river is dry for about 2 km.
 It is the tallest dam in the country.